-She later wrote me: “I loved seeing AGCI.
-I was so impressed by the orphanage, nannies, director and the organization.
+She later wrote to me: “I loved seeing AGCI.
+I was so impressed by the orphanage, nannies, director, and the organization.
 My heart is full.”

 She is such a joy and provided so many great insights from an adoptive family’s perspective!